By Keith Bayern View In Digital Edition

 In short, the 60 Hz sine wave is squared up, a pulse is developed from one edge, the pulse discharges a capacitor which charges up at a calculated rate, and the capacitor voltage is level compared to produce 60 Hz.
 The point of all this complicated rigmarole is that when a noise spike causes an extra pulse, it merely discharges the capacitor and causes a delayed edge on the output of 60 Hz so that the noise affects the duty cycle, not the frequency.
 It would be possible that a long noise burst could remove one cycle, but that rare likelihood has the almost unnoticeable effect of losing 1/60th of a second.
 The transistor implantation in Figure 10 shows two four-transistor comparators with hysteresis and the pulsardischarger circuit.

 While you could build this clock on perf-board by wiring individual components, with over 2,700 connections you would need to be committed — or at least you should be.
 Building the clock using the available PCB (printed circuit board) is recommended.
-The board and/or a full kit are available in the Nuts & Volts webstore at http://store.nutsvolts.com.
+A full kit, including the board is available in the Nuts & Volts webstore.
 An interesting aspect of the PCB is that a parts placement guide is not needed — everything is printed on the PCB.
 Check out the parts values shown in Figures 11 and 12.
-Building instructions and debugging hints are in the online manual located in the downloads file below or my website at www.kabtronics.com.
+Building instructions and debugging hints are in the online manual located in the downloads file below.

 Hopefully, you have learned a thing or two about top-down design, moving from block diagram to transistors and also a bit about counters and flip-flops.
 If you want to add a course in soldering, consider building the clock.
 The resulting wall-mountable clock art will be a great memento of your time and efforts.
 NV